OpenNebula/docs/source/release_notes/release_notes/acknowledgements.rst

 Qcow2 snapshots implementation was funded by `BIT.nl <https://www.bit.nl>`__ in the context of the Fund a Feature Program.

 GPU devices support was funded by `SURFsara <https://www.surfsara.nl>`__ in the context of the Fund a Feature Program.

+Flexible network attributes definition in contextualization was funded by `Université Catholique de Louvain <https://www.uclouvain.be>` in the context of the Fund a Feaature Program.